-We are looking to create a portfolio of beers which has something for everyone.
-We are still very new and continually learning, both the technical aspects of brewing and what people like.
-We are also keen to have interesting back stories to our beers, so please have a little read about each of them and drop us a line if you have any particular memories or stories associated with them.
-It would be lovely to be able to share them on the website.
+We try to create a portfolio of beers which has something for everyone.
+We are also keen to have interesting back stories to our beers, so please have a little read about each of them and drop us a line if you have any particular stories associated with them.
+It would be lovely to be able to share them on the website or our Facebook page.

 Crest Best Bitter is a tribute to the now demolished Crest Motel which used to sit on the island at the top of Hillsway, at the junction with Pastures Hill in Littleover.